Why We Need to Honor Commitments to Ourselves!

 Plan for Obstacles!

-We can change the habit of breaking commitments to ourselves by planning our day knowing there may be obstacles!
+We have the ability to change the habit of breaking commitments to ourselves by intentionally planning our day knowing there may be obstacles!

-Plan strategies for things that might pop up, such as other people’s needs and demands.
+It’s best to create strategies for situations that might pop up, such as other people’s needs and demands.

 We need to put ourselves and our own self-care first to be the best we can be.